Licence Checker England

 Does mandatory HMO licensing apply in Bath and North East Somerset Council?

 Yes.
 Mandatory HMO licensing applies across all of England, including Bath and North East Somerset Council.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to Bath and North East Somerset Council council for a mandatory HMO licence if your property meets these criteria.
+You must apply to Bath and North East Somerset Council for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in Bath and North East Somerset Council?